Creatine: Phosphocreatine system

 Creatine is transported through the blood and taken up by tissues with high energy demands, such as the brain and skeletal muscle, through an active transport system.
 The concentration of ATP in skeletal muscle is usually 2–5 mM, which would result in a muscle contraction of only a few seconds.
 During times of increased energy demands, the phosphagen (or ATP/PCr) system rapidly resynthesizes ATP from ADP with the use of phosphocreatine (PCr) through a reversible reaction catalysed by the enzyme creatine kinase (CK).
 The phosphate group is attached to an NH center of the creatine.
 In skeletal muscle, PCr concentrations may reach 20–35 mM or more.
 Additionally, in most muscles, the ATP regeneration capacity of CK is very high and is therefore not a limiting factor.
 Although the cellular concentrations of ATP are small, changes are difficult to detect because ATP is continuously and efficiently replenished from the large pools of PCr and CK.
 Creatine has the ability to increase muscle stores of PCr, potentially increasing the muscle's ability to resynthesize ATP from ADP to meet increased energy demands.

-Creatine supplementation appears to increase the number of myonuclei that satellite cells will donate to damaged muscle fibers, which increases the potential for growth of those fibers.
-This increase in myonuclei probably stems from creatine's ability to increase levels of the myogenic transcription factor MRF4.
+Creatine supplementation, when combined with strength training, has been reported in humans to augment training-induced increases in satellite cell content and myonuclei number per muscle fiber, changes that may support increases in muscle fiber size.
+In a separate study of rehabilitative strength training following immobilization, creatine supplementation was associated with increased muscle MRF4 protein expression; however, whether changes in MRF4 directly mediate myonuclear accretion or hypertrophy remains uncertain.